CCeph/interactive-3d-portfolio/README.md

 2. Hide nav text when a page is opened.
 3. Fix bug where if the box is not moved before opening a page, it does not animate correctly.
 4. Disable moving box during page intro and when inside other pages.
+5. Make checkDoubleClick into an object so it can be copied easily in the future.

 ## Compatibility